evalarumbe/deps-experiment-usingsayhi/README.md

       I.e. it "Found" a requirement for a peer dependency, and it "Could not resolve" that dependency.

+    - That was just a _warning_ because we were trying to install the _app_.
+If we try to install the _plugin_ (which has the requirement defined for `peerDependencies`) we should get a blocking _error_.

+    - In `usingsayhello`:
+      - Run `npm i` (installs both app and plugin)

+        ```sh
+        npm error code ERESOLVE
+        npm error ERESOLVE could not resolve
+        npm error
+        npm error While resolving: @evalarumbe/deps-experiment-sayhelloplugin@1.0.2
+        npm error Found: @evalarumbe/deps-experiment-sayhello@2.0.1
+        npm error node_modules/@evalarumbe/deps-experiment-sayhello
+        npm error   @evalarumbe/deps-experiment-sayhello@"^2.0.1" from the root project
+        npm error
+        npm error Could not resolve dependency:
+        npm error peer @evalarumbe/deps-experiment-sayhello@"^1.0.1" from @evalarumbe/deps-experiment-sayhelloplugin@1.0.2
+        npm error node_modules/@evalarumbe/deps-experiment-sayhelloplugin
+        npm error   @evalarumbe/deps-experiment-sayhelloplugin@"^1.0.1" from the root project
+        npm error
+        npm error Conflicting peer dependency: @evalarumbe/deps-experiment-sayhello@1.0.1
+        npm error node_modules/@evalarumbe/deps-experiment-sayhello
+        npm error   peer @evalarumbe/deps-experiment-sayhello@"^1.0.1" from @evalarumbe/deps-experiment-sayhelloplugin@1.0.2
+        npm error   node_modules/@evalarumbe/deps-experiment-sayhelloplugin
+        npm error     @evalarumbe/deps-experiment-sayhelloplugin@"^1.0.1" from the root project
+        npm error
+        npm error Fix the upstream dependency conflict, or retry
+        npm error this command with --force or --legacy-peer-deps
+        npm error to accept an incorrect (and potentially broken) dependency resolution.
+        npm error
+        npm error
+        npm error For a full report see:
+        npm error /Users/.../.npm/_logs/2025-08-17T18_40_47_395Z-eresolve-report.txt
+        npm error A complete log of this run can be found in: /Users/.../.npm/_logs/2025-08-17T18_40_47_395Z-debug-0.log
+        ```

 - 13:20 Scenario 4 - Installing Plugin with App V1 - peer dependency should warn/error

 - 14:40 Install Plugin shows Error and blocks install
 - 15:40 Force install of Plugin